PLOS/ambraproject/Quickstart-Guide.md

 # Introduction

 This Quickstart guide provides instructions for setting up a new instance of the Ambra stack.
+These instructions work for OS and linux systems, we have not tried to install it in windows environments.

 # Table of Contents: